Step 2. Generate topology file of protein

 ...

-In the lines where the first column shows
+For rows where the first column is

 here as an example.